jtoy/sketchnet/README.md

 * https://arxiv.org/abs/1705.07962 pix2code: Generating Code from a Graphical User Interface Screenshot
 * https://arxiv.org/pdf/1609.04938.pdf What You Get Is What You See: A Visual Markup Decompiler
 * https://arxiv.org/pdf/1511.07275.pdf LEARNING SIMPLE ALGORITHMS FROM EXAMPLES

-# notes on how to generate 10 million files

-each group of code should generate 10,000 variations, that is still 1k different types of files I need to come up with.
-Can I find people's scripts online?  if I do 100,000 variations, I can do 100 files by hand.
-We can try to use lamem net to choose the "good" looking images
-variants:
-* square of different colors covering the screen
-* shapes of different sizes and colors covering the screen
-* lines across the screen causing different gradients
-* different grid systems

-# TODOs

-* setup schedule and milestones
-* draw architect
-* setup research log
-* be able to regenerate test with code revision/data revision/hyper parameters
-* each training requires a unique path/model to store to, dont allow a default, we want to put the name of the revision in general

-# command to run

-## Prepare data

-## Training